 Depending on where you live, you may need a building permit to install a new fence, especially one as tall as eight feet.
 Before you start your project, it’s essential to check with your local municipality or homeowners' association (HOA) to understand the specific requirements and fees.
 Permit costs can vary widely, from a small flat fee to a percentage of the total project cost.
 Taking care of this step early on prevents potential fines and the headache of having to make changes to your fence after it’s already been built.

-Don't Forget These Hidden Costs
+Watch Out for These Hidden Costs

 A few other expenses can sneak into your budget if you’re not prepared.
 Many factors can influence the total cost of a privacy fence, including the height, style, and addition of gates, which require extra hardware and labor.
 You’ll also need to consider the cost of removing and disposing of an old fence if you have one.
 If your property has uneven ground or dense vegetation, you may need to pay for land clearing and grading to create a suitable surface for installation.
 Factoring these potential costs into your budget will help you stay on track.